kernelkit/infix/README.md

 ### aarch64

-By default, Inf/IX builds with support for the following boards (you may enable additional boards in the config, of course):
+By default, Infix builds with support for the following boards (you may enable additional boards in the config, of course):

 - Marvell CN-9130 CRB